 A Personalized Breast Cancer Genomic Profile

 No two breast tumors are exactly the same.
 That’s why different patients respond differently to different treatments.
-Agendia set out to develop personalized breast cancer diagnostic tests that addresses these differences, and show breast cancer patients what treatments will or will not respond to their specific tumor.
+Agendia set out to develop personalized breast cancer diagnostic tests that address these differences, and provide information for treatment management based on the genomic fingerprint of the tumor.

 Newly diagnosed breast cancer patients want to know as much as possible about their specific tumor.
-For women with early-stage breast cancer, the Agendia Breast Cancer Test Suite is a comprehensive panel of two tests, MammaPrint® 70-Gene Breast Cancer Recurrence Assay and BluePrint® 80-Gene Molecular Subtyping Assay, that provide patients and their physicians with personalized breast cancer genomic profiles.
-These tests help them know their breast cancer and develop their personalized treatment plan.
+For women with early-stage breast cancer, the Agendia Breast Cancer Test Suite is a comprehensive panel of two tests, MammaPrint 70-Gene Breast Cancer Recurrence Test and BluePrint 80-Gene Molecular Subtyping Test, that provide patients and their physicians with personalized breast cancer genomic profiles of their tumor.
+These tests help them better understand their breast cancer and develop their personalized treatment plan.

-The MammaPrint 70-Gene Assay was developed by taking samples from untreated breast cancer patients and analyzing the entire human genome.
+The MammaPrint Test, was developed by taking samples from untreated breast cancer patients and analyzing the genes within the tumor.
 Using an outcomes based approach, researchers separated the tumors into two categories: those tumors that had a distant recurrence at 5 years and those tumors that did not recur within 5 years.
-By comparing the entire human genome (~25,000 genes) of the two groups of patients– researchers were able to determine the most predictive genes involved in breast cancer recurrence.
-A precise bioinformatics algorithm was used to determine the 70-gene expression signature that clearly and precisely identified those tumors that would likely recur in 5 years and those that would not.
+By comparing the entire human genome (~25,000 genes) of the two groups of patients– researchers could determine the most predictive genes involved in breast cancer recurrence.
+A precise bioinformatics algorithm was used to determine the 70-gene expression signature that accurately identified those tumors that would likely recur in 5 years and those that would not.

-Those tumors with a low likelihood of recurrence were labeled Low Risk, and those with a higher risk of recurring within 5 years were labeled High Risk.
-By knowing this information, newly diagnosed breast cancer patients along with their doctor can make a more informed decision about their personal treatment plan.
+Those tumors with a low likelihood of recurrence were labeled Low Risk, and those with a higher likelihood of recurrence within 5 years were labeled High Risk.
+By knowing this information, newly diagnosed breast cancer patients and their physicians can make a more informed decision about their personal treatment plan.

-Furthermore, recent data published in the New England Journal of Medicine shows that 46% of patients who were considered high risk using clinical factors alone (and would most likely be recommended for chemotherapy) would be considered MammaPrint Low Risk and can safely forego chemotherapy.1
+Furthermore, recent data published in the New England Journal of Medicine demonstrated that 46% of patients who were considered high risk using clinical factors alone (and would most likely be recommended for chemotherapy) were determined to be Low Risk by MammaPrint and not likely to show a significant benefit from chemotherapy.1

 In addition to the MammaPrint test, Agendia’s Breast Cancer Suite goes a step further with the BluePrint 80-Gene Molecular Subtyping test.
-BluePrint looks at a tumor’s gene expression for specific molecular subtypes (Luminal, Basal, HER2) and can further assist physicians to fine tune each patient’s treatment.
+BluePrint looks at a tumor’s gene expression for specific molecular subtypes (Luminal, Basal, HER2) and can further assist physicians in determining each patient’s treatment management plan.

 For more information about each of the tests in the Agendia Breast Cancer Test Suite, click on one of the links below: